johnalison/WorkingPhilosophy/BookNotes/SomethingDeeplyHidden.md

 - Despite the unrivaled empirical success of quantum theory, the very suggestion that it may be literally true as a description of nature is still greeted with cynicism, incomprehension, and even anger.
   Most poeple reject Everettian QM more out of a visceral sense of distaste than a principled set of worries.
 "I do not know how to refute an incredulous stare".

+- The viture of many-worlds is the simplicity of its basic formulation: the wave function + Schrodinger eq.
+All else is commentary.
+Some of that commentary (split into systems and environment, decoherence, and the branching of the wave function) is extremely useful and needed for making sense of our world.

+- If you are repulsed by all of the worlds out there, the task you face is to modify many-worlds in some way.

+- GRW can be thought of as many-worlds plus a random process that cuts off new branches of the wave function as they appear.
+Its a great example to bring up to friends who complain that many-worlds or other approaches to QM arent experimentally testable.
+You test theories in comparison with other theories, these two are manifestly different in their empirical predictions.

 -